Jimmy Chérizier: 2022 gang war with G-Pèp

-Beginning in July 2022, the G9 engaged in a gang war with rival gang G-Pèp for the control of Cité Soleil, Port-au-Prince.
-The resulting 2022 Port-au-Prince gang war resulted in at least 50 people dead.
+Beginning in July 2022, the G9 engaged in a war with rival gang G-Pèp for the control of Cité Soleil, Port-au-Prince.
+The resulting 2022 Port-au-Prince gang war left at least 50 people dead.

 September–November 2022 Varreux fuel terminal blockade

 On 12 September 2022, during the fuel shortages part of the 2022 Haitian crisis, the G9 seized control of the Varreux fuel terminal, the main gas terminal in Port-au-Prince and one of Haiti's main fuel terminals.
-The G9 blockaded access to the terminal, cutting fuel supplies of about 10 millions gallons of diesel and gasoline and more than 800,000 gallons of kerosene to the rest of the nation.
+The G9 blockaded access to the terminal, cutting fuel supplies of about 10 million gallons of diesel and gasoline, and more than 800,000 gallons of kerosene to the rest of Haiti.
 The blockade caused gas stations and schools to close, hospitals to reduce services due to running on limited power, and banks and grocery stores to run on a limited schedule.

-Chérizier initially demanded the resignation of President and Prime Minister Ariel Henry as conditions for the end of the blockade.
-However after Ariel Henry requested foreign military aid to end the blockade, Chérizier changed his conditions to be amnesty for arrest warrants issued for crimes allegedly committed by himself and other G9 members.
+Initially, Chérizier demanded the resignation of President and Prime Minister Ariel Henry as conditions for the end of the blockade.
+After Henry requested foreign military aid to end the blockade, Chérizier changed his demands, to receive amnesty for arrest warrants issued for crimes allegedly committed by himself and other G9 members.

 In an interview, Jean Rebel Dorcénat of the Haitian government's National Commission for Disarmament, Demobilization and Reintegration (CNDDR) said that the G9 also demanded government positions within Ariel Henry's cabinet.
 After negotiations with Henry, the G9 ended the blockade in November.